blazium-engine/blazium-docs/tutorials/shaders/shader_reference/spatial_shader.rst

 ---------------

 Writing light processor functions is completely optional.
 You can skip the ``light()`` function by using the ``unshaded`` render mode.
-If no light function is written, Godot will use the material properties written to in the ``fragment()`` function to calculate the lighting for you (subject to the render mode).
+If no light function is written, Blazium will use the material properties written to in the ``fragment()`` function to calculate the lighting for you (subject to the render mode).

 The ``light()`` function is called for every light in every pixel.
 It is called within a loop for each light type.